Grzyboll/ansible-role-proftpd/README.md

 Requirements
 ------------
 Centos/RHEL
-MySQL or MariaDB (I assume that data base exists), if not check or install MySQL from /tests/requirements.yml
+MySQL or MariaDB (I assume that data base exists), if not check or install MySQL locally using /tests/requirements.yml.
+DB can be also remotely, only edit defaults/main.yml

 Role Variables
 --------------
-Available variables are listed below, along with default values (see defaults/main.yml) and vault encrypted (see vars/vault.yml):
+Available variables are listed below, along with default values (see defaults/main.yml):
-To decrypt vault files use: ansible-vault edit or --ask-vault-pass

 defaults/main.yml

 ```
 # defaults file for ansible-role-proftpd
 proftpd_hostname: "{{ ansible_hostname }}"
 proftpd_fqdn: "{{ ansible_fqdn }}"
+proftpd_ip: "{{ ansible_default_ipv4.address }}"

 # proftpd config & credentials <--- Needed to add user to SQL and define which UID and GID should be default.
 This defaults should have rights to /var/www/html (apache or nginx rights).
 proftpd_db_hosts: ftp@localhost:3306
 proftpd_db_user: proftpd
+proftpd_db_password: 12345
 proftpd_default_uid: 48
 proftpd_default_gid: 48